May 7, 2012

 Like everything else in life, balance is key.
 The relative proportions between estrogen and progesterone has a huge impact on a woman’s sleep quality.
 With the advances in science, medicine, and industrialization, this delicate balance between these two hormones has been significantly altered.

 One major shift comes from oral contraceptives.
 Despite the potential benefits of birth control pills, having excess estrogen of any type can suppress progesterone levels or functional status.
 Synthetic variants of estrogen are much more powerful than what the body normally makes.
-There are various combinations of synthetic and bio-identical estrogens and progesterones that are used, but it's safe to say that the overall relative balance is never perfect.
+There are various combinations of synthetic and bio-identical estrogens and progesterones that are used, but it’s safe to say that the overall relative balance is never perfect.
+Even the IUD by Mirena that claims to have less hormonal effects still has its own risks.
+For example, Mirena IUD removal can be painful or lead to much serious complications.

 In addition, many of the byproducts of industrialization produces chemicals that can mimic estrogen.
 Up until recently, Bisphenol-A (or BPA) has been used in plastics that are found in most plastics, including baby bottles.
 BPA and many other chemicals are though to leech into our environment, acting as endocrine disruptors.
-There are various reports of earlier onset of puberty and breast development (premature thelarche) in young girls compared with even 10 years ago.
+There are various reports of earlier onset of puberty and breast development (premature telarche) in young girls compared with even 10 years ago.

 Blame It on Stress